adamwth/adamwth/README.md

 ## Currently...

 -   I'm building a product in a team of 6, under the mentorship of advisors from [Johnson and Johnson](https://www.jnj.com/).
--   I'm exploring the work in adjacent fields, such as blockchains, privacy, data science, and product management.
--   I'm working on my next personal project.
+-   I'm looking forward to moving to the Bay after graduation!

 ## Previously...